 “We help the customer to make the best choices for the highest success for their project, including recommending alternatives for the lowest stress on a substrate.
 Our experience coating on polymer substrates is extensive and we are often able to steer customers in a more successful direction for the outcome of their project.”

 At Elgin Precision Glass in Elgin, Illinois, Alan held both engineering and customer-facing positions, also writing procedures for ISO 9001 certification.
 In addition to becoming proficient at single and double side lapping and polishing, he developed ultrasonic cleaning processes, designed and built specialty polishing and cleaning fixtures, and developed a low angstrom surface finish polishing process for large customers such as Motorola and Hewlett-Packard.

 As application engineer at Evaporated Metal Films of Ithaca, New York, Alan worked across all departments to develop integrated engineering and business processes to improve product quality, value, and delivery, also establishing the company’s first satellite office in Rochester.

-Alan joined AccuCoat in June, 2005.
-As lead sales engineer, Alan takes customer projects from quote to delivery, using his extensive experience to assist with specification development, coating fixture design, and management of optics and tooling vendors to ensure timely delivery of high value solutions for AccuCoat customers.
+Alan joined AccuCoat in June 2005.
+As the lead sales engineer, Alan takes customer projects from quote to delivery, using his extensive experience to assist with specification development, coating fixture design, and management of optics and tooling vendors to ensure timely delivery of high-value solutions for AccuCoat customers.